Hey parents– imagine yourself talking to your kids about pornography.

 Explaining media rules:

-“Pictures, videos, and music can influence our thoughts and emotions, which in turn influence our beliefs and attitudes.
+“Pictures, videos, and music can influence our thoughts and emotions, which shape our beliefs and attitudes.
 That’s why we only allow media in our home that fits with our family’s standards.”

 Turning off an inappropriate movie: